tesseract-ocr/tesseract/README.md

 A C++ compiler with good C++17 support is required for building Tesseract from source.

+## Windows Installation clarification

+For Windows user, once you download the Tesseract OCR 4, follow the pop-up instructions, choose which components of the software you would like to install (if storage is limited).
+Make sure to remember where you saved the file, you will need it to add your environment variables.
+You will notice that if you try to use tesseract right after the installation it will not be available on the command line (at least not yet).
+To remedy this, we need to add it the path where the application was saved by taking the following steps:
+*	Open system environment properties from your settings menu and select environment variable.
+*	Open file explorer and go the Tesseract folder (should be in C drive by default)
+*	Once you find the executable (tesserac.exe) fill, copy the path to it.
+*	Get back to the environment variable window, click path then edit then new path variable and past the path, and save.
+*	After this, you are good to open a new command line, to make sure it is there, type tesseract, this should open the help page with all the command you can use.

 ## Running Tesseract

 Basic **[command line usage](https://tesseract-ocr.github.io/tessdoc/Command-Line-Usage.html)**: